yunhao-qian/CIS5650-Project2-Stream-Compaction/README.md

 Common characteristics:

 - For $N < 2^{20}$, both implementations show limited sensitivity to input size.
-In fact, runtime sometimes decreases as $N$ grows.
 This is likely because the $O(\log N)$ kernel launches dominate execution time, while the work per kernel remains relatively small.
 Additionally, the input sizes may be too small to fully utilize GPU resources.
 In this regime, the bottleneck is neither compute nor memory, but the overhead of repeated kernel launches.
 - Beyond $2^{20}$, execution time increases rapidly with $N$, indicating saturation of a GPU resource.
 Given that both implementations rely heavily on global memory, the performance bottleneck is most likely memory I/O rather than computation.

 Comparison of the two:

-- For $N < 2^{21}$, the so-called work-efficient implementation is actually slower than the naive version.
+- For $N < 2^{23}$, the so-called work-efficient implementation is actually slower than the naive version.
 This can be attributed to kernel launch overhead: the up-sweep and down-sweep phases double the number of kernel invocations.
 Although the total work is reduced, the benefit is negligible at these smaller sizes.
 - For larger $N$, the work-efficient method begins to outperform the naive implementation, and the gap widens quickly.
 This is because the work-efficient algorithm performs only $O(N)$ total operations, whereas the naive approach requires $O(N \log N)$.

+#### Work-Efficient Plus GPU Implementation (for Extra Credit 2)

+- For small $N$, the performance is comparable to the naive and work-efficient implementations, without clear advantages.
+This is because each kernel must perform a full round trip from global memory → shared memory → global memory.
+When the amount of computation on shared memory is limited, this memory traffic dominates the runtime.
+- For larger inputs ($N \geq 2^{20}$), the benefits of this implementation become evident due to the optimizations described earlier.
+It even outperforms Thrust at $2^{20} \leq N \leq 2^{25}$.
+However, I suspect Thrust’s performance in my environments are not representative (see below), so I do not claim that my implementation is more optimized than Thrust in general.

 #### Thrust GPU Implementation